apprunjs/apprun-docs/docs/event-pubsub.md

-# Architecture

-## Event Pub-Sub
+# Event Pub-Sub

 Event publication and subscription, also known as event emitter, is a commonly used pattern in JavaScript programming.

-* Publishing an event means to raise an event for some other code to handle.
+* Publishing an event means raising an event for some other code to handle.
 Publishing an event is also referred to as firing an event or triggering an event.
-* Subscribing an event means to register an event handler function to the event.
+* Subscribing an event means registering an event handler function to the event.
 The event handler function executes when the correspondent event.

 At the core, AppRun is an event pub-sub system.